jundalisay/superb/content/en/maharlika/laws/epira-irr/part-3/rule-15.md

 Section 1.
-Referencing Section 36 of the Act and Rule 10 on Structural and Functional Unbundling of Electric Power Industry Participants
+Referencing Section 36  and Rule 10 on Structural and Functional Unbundling of Electric Power Industry Participants

 This Rule on the Unbundling of Rates shall result in the identification and separation of the individual charge for providing a specific electric service to any End-user for generation, transmission, distribution, and supply.

 Section 2.
 Scope of Application.

-This Rule shall apply to all Electric Power Industry Participants that are currently engaged or will be engaged in any of the business activities as stated in Section 5 of the Act.
+This Rule shall apply to all Electric Power Industry Participants that are currently engaged or will be engaged in any of the business activities as stated in Section 5 .

 Section 3.
 Parameters for Unbundling Rates and Costs of Service.
 (a) An Electric Power Industry Participant shall identify, separate and